rynbrd/r51-ecu/docs/climate.md

 _Byte 7: Unknown_

-This value seems to change on each boot and stays the same until the next time the system boots.
-I suspect this value informs the AV Control Unit on how to set the temperature but I have not confirmed.
-Observed values include 0x42, 0x45, 0x47, and 0x3F.
+This does not change frequently but has a wide range of values.
+This may be the outside temperature.
+Observed values include 0x39, 0x42, 0x45, 0x47, and 0x3F.

 #### CAN Frame ID 54B